qudou/xmlplus/README.md

 # [xmlplus](http://xmlplus.cn)

-xmlplus is a JavaScript framework，It can not only run in the browser side, but also in the server running.
+xmlplus is a JavaScript framework，It can not only run in the browser side, but also in the server side.
 For more information, see [http://xmlplus.net](http://xmlplus.net)。

 ## License